mkugel123/phase-1-project/README.md

 ![Input Bar](src/input.png)

-In the input bar, type in any valid US zip code and watch the magic happen before your eyes.
+In the input bar, type in any valid US zip code and press the search button.

+You can choose whether (pun intended) you would like to see the results in celcius or fahrenheit.

+Watch the magic happen before your eyes.

 If you're up for a little challenge go ahead and solve the dark mode riddle at the bottom of the page.